Telltale-Modding-Group/DDS-D3DTX-Converter/wiki/application_guide/application_guide.md

 # Application Guide

-This page is meant to introduce users to the Mod Tool's UI.
-The application window is also resizable, and each section can be scaled as well to suit your viewing needs.
+This page is meant to introduce users to the software's UI.
+The application window is resizable, and each column section can be scaled as well to suit your viewing needs.

 ![Main Thumb](/wiki/tutorial-screenshots/mainThumb.png)